icewolfz/jiMUD/docs/immortal.md

 ### Editor

+- `Open file in editor` this causes any file that is downloaded to automatically be opened in internal or external editor
-- `Open file in editor` this causes any file that is downloaded to automatically be opened in default or provided editor
+- `Open file in external editor` this causes any file that is downloaded to automatically be opened in default or provided editor if open file in editor is enabled
 - `Path to editor` this is a path to the editor you want to open files in instead default

 ### Window